Marcus Forrester

 Marcus Forrester is a fictional character from the American CBS soap opera, The Bold and the Beautiful, portrayed by Texas Battle.
 He first appeared on May 14, 2008.
 In early stages of his storyline, it was revealed he was the long-lost son of Donna Logan (Jennifer Gareis) and his father, Justin Barber (Aaron D. Spears) was introduced to the serial after Marcus.
 He has had relationships with Steffy Forrester and has fathered Amber Moore's child in 2011.

+Characterisation

-For the role, Battle was nominated In 2009 and 2010 for an NAACP Image Award© in the category of “Outstanding Actor in a Daytime Drama Series" for his portrayal of Marcus.
-He is described as "Smooth, suave, and oh so charming, ladies’ man, Marcus Forrester never fails to make women swoon".
+Marcus is described as "Smooth, suave, and oh so charming, ladies’ man, Marcus Forrester never fails to make women swoon".